 During the course of the fellowship, the pediatric neurosurgery fellow is fundamentally involved in the day-to-day operations of the busy clinical service.
 General clinical exposure is attained in the operating room, the clinics, inpatient wards and conferences.
 Each fellow receives extensive operative experience in the full range of pediatric neurosurgery cases, as well as experience with the important decision making that goes on perioperatively.
 The fellow presents several talks at the Pediatric Section of the AANS/CNS meeting in December and produces at least 6-8 manuscripts (range 4-24 papers) for the peer-reviewed literature in pediatric neurosurgery.

-Residents interested in pursuing fellowship training at UAB/Children's of Alabama should contact Donna Duke-Pope, divisional administrator, with an e-mail or letter indicating your interest during the summer preceding their last year of residency.
+Residents interested in pursuing fellowship training at UAB/Children's of Alabama should contact Amy Finch, divisional administrator, with an e-mail or letter indicating your interest during the summer preceding their last year of residency.
 After application is received along with 3 letters of reference, and the ABNS exam scores and interview will be scheduled.
 Interviews are coordinated and conducted in early autumn.
 The fellowship position is filled via the annual San Francisco match in pediatric neurosurgery that occurs in late November or early December.

 Requirements for Fellowship Eligibility